stoweesh/eshelestovich.github.io/career-development/eng-mgr-curriculum.md

 ## What Is This

-Would you like to improve your skills as an Engineering Manager, but don't know where to start ?
+Would you like to improve your skills as a manager, but don't know where to start ?
 There are tons of resources on the Internet, and it's easy to get lost.
 Here we attempt to maintain a curated list of verified and proven articles, books and videos about people management and related topics.
 It's by no means a comprehensive course, just some guidance.

 ## How To Use